ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Language limitation

-A Language (`Language`) limitation specifies whether the User has access to work on the specified translation.
+A Language (`Language`) limitation specifies whether the user has access to work on the specified translation.

 A user with this limitation is allowed to: